AllenInstitute/AllenSDK/doc_template/index.rst

 for accessing electrophysiology measurements (`NWB files <cell_types.html#neurodata-without-borders>`_) for all neurons and morphological reconstructions (`SWC files <cell_types.html#morphology-swc-files>`_) for a subset of neurons.

-The Database also contains two classes of models fit to this data set: perisomatic biophysical models produced using the NEURON simulator and generalized leaky integrate and fire models (GLIFs) produced using custom Python code provided with this toolkit.
+The Database also contains two classes of models fit to this data set: biophysical models produced using the NEURON simulator and generalized leaky integrate and fire models (GLIFs) produced using custom Python code provided with this toolkit.